pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/projects/08-task-details.md

 The next step in the continued preparations for your group project is to estimate the effort involved in implementing your stories.

 ## Tasks
 Schedule a 1-hour meeting for your entire project team.
 During this meeting, you will make relative estimates for how much effort you believe implementing a story will take.
 One person will have to be the facilitator of the meeting.
-The facilitator’s job is to read the stories, force a timely end to discussion, ensure that each team member is heard, and record the results.
+The facilitator's job is to read the stories, force a timely end to discussion, ensure that each team member is heard, and record the results.

 For each story, follow this process (or something similar):